-JOSEPH LAROCQUE (US) is a Managing Director, Global Investment Managers - Affiliate Relations of Legg Mason, which he joined in 2001.
+JOSEPH LAROCQUE (US) is a Managing Director, Affiliate Strategic Initiatives, at Legg Mason, which he joined in 2001.
 He also serves as a director of a number of Legg Mason's international entities and non-US mutual funds.
 He is a certified public accountant and from 1991 to 2001 was employed by PricewaterhouseCoopers in several capacities, most recently as a Senior Manager in their global financial services practice.